 Lima bean seeds are easy to grow and resilient to climate changes.
-They have a fast growing rate: most beans will sprout in about 14 days.
-If you’re planning on performing this science project, please be aware of the time it takes to complete the project and the deadline of the science project.
+They have a fast-growing rate: most beans will sprout in about 14 days.
+If you’re planning on performing this science project, please be aware of the time it takes to complete the project and the deadline for the science project.

 Lima bean seeds are also called ‘butter beans’.
 It is believed that Lima beans or Phaseolus lunatus originated in South America around 2000 BC.
 By 800 AD, Lima beans were exported to different parts of Europe and America.
 Lima bean seeds have a characteristic kidney-liked shape.
 They are about 1-3 cm long and are usually white.
 As legumes, Lima beans provide good fiber content and other nutritional minerals.

 In this project, you’ll learn how to start the growth of a Lima bean seed and monitor its process.